robertsdotpm/win-auto-py3/README.md

 # How it works

 Nullsoft, Inc, the company that created the goated and much loved Winamp also wrote another program that is incredibly under-rated.
 It's an installer system for Windows that offers support for Windows 95 to Windows 11 (including server versions.)
 I wrote a simple downloader for Python and make the installer itself the input system.
 This means that you can create a portable, single EXE for any Python package by renaming a file.

+# Building this installer

+You don't need to do this to use the installer.
+But for development:

+1. Install NSIS.
+2. In this repo go to nsis.
+3. Copy the plugins to the right program files x86/nsis folder.
+4. Repeat that process for the includes.
+5. Open NSIS and go to compile a script.
+6. Select installer.nsi.

+Make sure that if you clone the repo your OS hasn't 'blocked' the DLL files for the plugins.
+Otherwise you won't be able to build the installer.